helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 - list, optional, scalar, insert, update, and delete JDBC operations
 - positional parameter binding, including binding one value to multiple positions
 - mapping joined rows to a `Pokemon` containing a nested `Type`
-- selecting either the standard or explicit row mapper
+- selecting a row mapper for joined query results
 - retrieving a database-generated identifier
 - looking up a type before inserting or updating a Pokemon through separate JDBC operations